The Ticket to Work Program offers Social Security disability beneficiaries greater choice in obtaining the services needed to help them go to work.

-Monthly webinars on work incentives can be accessed at the Ticket to Work Website
+Monthly webinars on work incentives can be accessed at the Ticket to Work Website.

 Ticket to Work Philosophy and Principles

-Kentucky Vocational Rehabilitation has as its mission to assist eligible individuals with disabilities achieve suitable employment and independence.
+Kentucky Vocational Rehabilitation has as its mission to assist eligible individuals with disabilities to achieve suitable employment and independence.
 Ticket to Work in no way changes that mission.
 All eligible individuals will receive the highest quality services consistent with the individual's strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice.
 Services to eligible individuals will not be delayed while confirmation of Ticket availability is sought or negotiations with Employment Networks are in progress.
-Services agreed upon by the beneficiary and the Employment Network and listed in the Individualized Work Plan when an individual assigns his/her ticket to an Employment Network are considered comparable benefits for consumers and are not to be purchased by vocational rehabilitation.
+Services agreed upon by the beneficiary and the Employment Network and listed in the Individualized Work Plan when an individual assigns the ticket to an Employment Network are considered comparable benefits for eligible individualsconsumers and are not to be purchased by vocational rehabilitation.
 Eligible individuals who are referred by an Employment Network but whose Individualized Work Plan is not, in the opinion of the counselor, appropriate given the individual’s strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice will be served under a new Individualized Plan for Employment including only those services which the individual and counselor agree are necessary to achieve the vocational objective.
 All Ticket to Work procedures are to be developed to ensure that the program meets the requirements of the Rehabilitation Act of 1973, as amended, and to limit the impact on field staff as they provide services to eligible individuals.

 Why choose Kentucky Office of Vocational Rehabilitation for Ticket to Work Services?

 Kentucky Office of Vocational Rehabilitation provides high quality employment services to people receiving Social Security Income and Social Security Disability Income.
-We have established a working relationship with the Social Security Administration and understand the benefit issues that impact your going to work.
+We have established a working relationship with the Social Security Administration and understand the benefit issues that impact going to work.